 Yes.
 Jeremy Renner Official, as it was known uh, officially, launched in early 2017.
-Most people looked at it with bemusement and a little confusion–Hawkeye has an app?!–but it turned out, there was a market for it.
+Most people looked at it with bemusement and a little confusion–one of the Avengers has an app?!–but it turned out, there was a market for it.
 Rennerinos, as some of them call themselves, eagerly downloaded.
 The app promised that you could stay connected to Renner and “do fun things” like “be seen by” him and “join exciting contests.”
 You could also gain access to exclusive content.
 If you’re a superfan, as apparently some people are, it’s a no-brainer.
 For non-fans, though, it seemed harmless, if a bit of a money-suck–fans could buy “stars” to boost their fan ranking–and aggressively non-essential.
 Then came the drama.

 Not even a full year into the app’s existence, fans began to revolt.
 Amidst charges of censorship and rigged contests, Renner’s business partner Kristoffer Winters said, “I don’t even know if we’re going to keep the app.”
 But they must have weathered the storm somehow, because the Renner app kept truckin’.
 That is, until this year.

 A coupla weeks ago, I noticed an uptick in Jeremy Renner mentions on my Twitter timeline.
 Specifically, folks were mentioning the app.
 People had noticed that it didn’t require users to verify their identities.
 After comedy writer Stefan Heck posted screenshots of his comment on the app, where he shared that he planned to spend the weekend indulging in adult entertainment, the floodgates opened.
 Dozens of Faux-Renners, along with at least one Casey Anthony impersonator (and an OJ Simpson), popped up on the app.
 It was pandemonium for about two weeks, and then it was all over.